 - When you reach a comfortable height with your left leg, slowly return to the starting position in a controlled motion, squeezing your right glute.
 Ensure that your pelvis stays square to the ground during the movement.

 - Repeat 10 to 12 reps before moving the weight to your left hand and repeating the same steps on the left leg.
+It’s suggested to do 3 sets of 10-12 reps per side.

-An exercise we love to hate, burpees are a super effective whole-body move that provides great bang for your buck for cardiovascular endurance and muscle strength.
+An exercise we love to hate, burpees are a super-effective, whole-body move that provides great bang for your buck for cardiovascular endurance and muscle strength.

 - Start by standing upright with your feet shoulder-width apart and your arms down at your sides.